-However, there were no facts presented to the Hearing Tribunal that suggested that the unprofessional conduct displayed during that night by Ms. Campbell contributed to [Patient 1's] passing.
-These allegations relate to one topic: a failure on the part of Ms. Campbell to have all of her documentation from that evening meet the standards expected of an RN.
+However, there were no facts presented to the Hearing Tribunal that suggested that the unprofessional conduct displayed during that night by Ms. Conners contributed to [Patient 1's] passing.
+These allegations relate to two things: a failure on the part of Ms. Conners to assess [Patient 1] when she was found on the floor at approximately 2300h, and her failure to document the events of that night in accordance with the applicable standards.

-The Hearing Tribunal considered Ms. Campbell's willingness to agree to the Agreed Statement of Facts and Liabilities, and to come to the hearing to discuss her conduct.
-The Hearing Tribunal commends Ms. Campbell on her accountability and her willingness to resolve this matter with the College.
+The Hearing Tribunal considered Ms. Conners' willingness to agree to the Agreed Statement of Facts and Liabilities, and to come to the hearing to discuss her conduct.
+The Hearing Tribunal commends Ms. Conners on her accountability and her willingness to resolve this matter with the College.

 The Hearing Tribunal considered the specific orders being sought and finds that the reprimand is appropriate.
 The two courses being suggested are educational and directly related to the unprofessional conduct that was found.
-The requirement for a Behavior Improvement Plan will cause Ms. Campbell to engage in some self-reflection and self-work to ensure that the conduct found here does not occur again.
-The requirement for the Order to be provided to Ms. Campbell's supervisor and for the College to be aware of where Ms. Campbell is practicing again ensures the safety of the public and accountability on the part of Ms. Campbell.
+The requirement for a Behavior Improvement Plan will cause Ms. Conners to engage in some self-reflection and self-work to ensure that the conduct found here does not occur again.
+The requirement for the Order to be provided to Ms. Conners' supervisor and for the College to be aware of where Ms. Conners is practicing again ensures the safety of the public and accountability on the part of Ms. Conners.